 Spontaneous pregnancy loss is a common occurrence, with approximately 15% of all clinically recognised pregnancies resulting in pregnancy failure.
 Recurrent pregnancy loss (RPL) is defined as 3 consecutive pregnancy losses prior to 20 weeks from the last menstrual period.
 It affects approximately 1% to 2% of women.

 At present, accepted causes of RPL include parental chromosomal abnormalities, untreated hypothyroidism, uncontrolled diabetes mellitus, certain uterine anatomic abnormalities and antiphospholipid antibody syndrome (APS).
 Other probable or possible causes include endocrine disorders, heritable or acquired thrombophilias, immunologic abnormalities, infections, and environmental factors.
-After evaluation for these causes, approximately half of all cases still remain unexplained.
+After evaluation for these cases, approximately half of all cases still remain unexplained.

 |Causes||Suggested Diagnostic Evaluation|